 What is the point of string trees?

-String trees play a very important role with guitars that have a flat or parallel running headstock.
-They create a break angle that is important when it comes to applying the right amount of downward force on a string in a nut slot.
+String trees play a very important role.
+Mainly with guitars that have a flat or parallel running headstock.
+They create a break angle that is important when it comes to applying the right amount of downward force.

 Should I remove string trees?